-|Montreal is a beautiful city, filled with hundreds of world-class restaurants, colorful markets and a dizzying array of attractions.
+Located on an island in the Saint Lawrence River, Montreal is a beautiful city, filled with hundreds of world-class restaurants, colorful markets, and a dizzying array of attractions.

 Biodôme de Montréal

-2. Underground City
+Explore the Underground City

-The residents of Montréal, the second largest city in Canada and the largest metropolitan area in the province of Québec, can escape traffic congestion or harsh winter weather by ducking underground and taking advantage of all la ville souterraine has to offer — shopping malls, banks, hotels, subway and bus stations, even an event arena.
+The residents of Montréal, the second-largest city in Canada and the largest metropolitan area in the province of Québec, escape traffic congestion or harsh winter weather by ducking into the city’s underground, RÉSO.

 With some 20 miles (32 km) of tunnels linking the various buildings, this city under the pavement is an impressive urban planning achievement that’s both convenient and efficient.